 You should have some previous experience of walking with a backpack and be in good physical condition.
-Minimum age 16 years (children aged 14-15 with suitable level of fitness accompanied by an adult are also welcome on Midsummer tour).
+Minimum age 16 years.

 Maximum recommended age limit 70 years, typical age range of participants is around 20-55 years.

-A detailed recommended equipment list will be sent with your booking confirmation.
+A detailed recommended packing list for personal items to bring will be sent with your booking documentation.

-Private groups of minimum 5 persons can book this experience at standard prices on other dates by arrangement.
-Smaller groups are also possible for an additional premium - please contact us to discuss your requirements.
+Private groups can book this experience on other dates by arrangement - please contact us to discuss your requirements.